swiftlang/sourcekit-lsp/Documentation/Open Quickly.md

 > [!NOTE]
 > The `file://path/to/module.{swiftinterface,swiftmodule}?module=<moduleName>` URL format is intended to become a general-purpose format used throughout sourcekit-lsp wherever a module file location with associated module name needs to be represented.
 It is currently only produced by `sourcekit/workspace/symbolInfo`.
+>
+> In the future, `sourcekit/workspace/symbolInfo` may return other URL schemes.
+Clients should treat the location URI as opaque and pass it back to the server via `workspaceSymbol/resolve` without attempting to parse or interpret it.

 `DocumentURI` equality and hashing use the filesystem path (via `withUnsafeFileSystemRepresentation`), which strips query parameters, so the URL with `?module=` compares equal to the clean path for all index and build-system lookups.